 Common to all hypnotics — The most common adverse effects associated with the benzodiazepines and nonbenzodiazepines are residual daytime sedation, drowsiness, dizziness, lightheadedness, cognitive impairment, motor incoordination, and dependence [1,60,61,66].
 In addition, most hypnotics are respiratory suppressants that can worsen obstructive sleep apnea or hypoventilation.

 Long-term use may be habit forming and rebound insomnia may occur when some short-acting medications are discontinued.
 Less common adverse effects include complex sleep-related behaviors (eg, sleep walking, driving, making telephone calls, eating, or having sex while not fully awake), anterograde amnesia (particularly with triazolam or when used with alcohol), aggressive behavior, and severe allergic reaction [64,109].
-Lethal overdose is rare , unless there is concurrent use of alcohol or another central nervous system depressant.
+Lethal overdose is possible , particularly with concurrent use of alcohol or another central nervous system depressant.
+(See 'Suicide risk' below.)

 Adverse effects of nonbenzodiazepines — Generally speaking, the adverse effects associated with the nonbenzodiazepines are similar to those associated with the benzodiazepines, but their frequency and severity may be less [60,61].
 This is probably related to their shorter half-lives, although as discussed below, next-morning impairment has been increasingly recognized with higher doses and in certain patient populations.
 (See 'Dosing precautions' below.)